candebellavita/vkompth/MAXI_J1348-630/README.md

 If you use any other band as reference, for instance, the lowest energy band, and you want to include that band (with 0 lags) in the fits, you need to assign an error to that lag.
 For instance, you can use the average error of all the other bands.

-To create the rms and lag spectra using the tool provided, you will need ASCII files with the data (units explained above) that you will use to make the pha+rmf files (see below).
+To create the rms and lag spectra using the tool provided, you will need ASCII files with the data (units explained above) that you will use to make the `pha/rmf` files (see below).
 These ASCII files must have an extension `.ascii` in the name; they could be, for instance, `rms_data.ascii` and `lag_data.ascii`.

 The ASCII file for the rms spectrum of the QPO should have 4 columns: